AatroXissTV/Bracketify/README.md

 ## Updates

-This is a beta version of Bracketify and things are not working as expected.
+Hello everyone, this is a dev version of Bracketify.
+I'm currently working on it so things might not working as intended.

-Files are structured with MVC but critical features are missing such as views and controllers.
+Files are structured with MVC but critical feature are missing.
-Models are not completed yet and work has to be done on every model to ensure everything is working as intended.

-First version of Views have been implementend.
-They are not connected with anything.

-Updates on Models and first version of controllers are due by the end of the week
+First verson of app is expected to be delivered at the end of next week (22/09/2021)

 You can consult the project management board if you want accurate tracking of progress!